 Sami Kallio: So you were doing it.

 Cat MacDonald: They deal with the back end.
 Yeah.
-They do try [inaudible 00:16:36] isn't that good though.
-It's a struggle.
+They do try, my English isn't that good, so it's a struggle.
 But also over the road...
-So usually when you had service desk agents come into an organization, Fujitsu size, they would want to go into technology.
+So usually when you had service desk agents come into an organisation, Fujitsu size, they would want to go into technology.
 They'd want to go into being engineers or to get them into code and all the rest of it.
 So what we've done is we said, "Well, actually you come in and write robotics."
 So you go and do the rest.
 So we put robotic process in their training.
 They do their own robotic use cases.
 So they can see all the different things that they would do and waste effort on that were repetitive and doing the same thing time and time again and they go off and get a robot to do that.

 Cat MacDonald: We called him Desmond, our robot because RPA I find difficult to say.
 So Desmond the robot.
 So they get Desmond to do it.
 So that gives them more time to spend actually giving value out to the customer because... but there're finding their own use cases rather than somebody coming along and saying, "You need to do that."

 Sami Kallio: Guys, the last question.
 We have now about 30 big enterprises here.
 So if you summarise what is what your company and you will do in the next year or two to really boost the end user experience?
 So this is your star moment.